 From RPM device types to RPM CPT codes, all billing is managed through a HIPAA-compliant platform—making Remote Patient Monitoring a low-effort, high-reward addition to any practice.

-Devices Commonly Used
+Devices Commonly Used in Remote Patient Monitoring

 What Devices Are Used in RPM?